Safe Control and Learning Using Generalized Action Governor: Illustrative Example

 \subsection{Safe online learning using action governor}

-Although with the action governor supervision constraints are enforced, the system performance under the controller \eqref{equ:ex_3} is not satisfactory -- as shown by the blue and red curves in Fig.~\ref{fig:2}, the state $x(t) = (x_1(t), x_2(t))$ significantly oscillates around the origin, which is due to the nonlinearity $w(t)$.
-In many practical applications, such nonlinearities as well as other possibly state-dependent disturbances are a priori unknown or hard to model.
-In such a case a viable option for improving control performance is through safe online learning.
-As the safe $Q$-learning algorithm introduced in Section~\ref{sec:SOL_Q} has been illustrated in multiple occasions including in \cite{li2022robust} and \cite{li2021safe}, here we focus on illustration of the newly proposed safe data-driven Koopman control algorithm presented in Section~\ref{sec:SOL_K}.
+While the action governor enforces the constraints in \eqref{equ:ex_4}, the closed-loop performance under the nominal LQR controller \eqref{equ:ex_3} remains unsatisfactory.
+As shown in Fig.~\ref{fig:2}, both the nominal controller without AG supervision (blue) and the nominal controller with AG supervision (red) yield state trajectories $x(t)=(x_1(t),x_2(t))$ that exhibit noticeable oscillations around the origin, mainly due to the state-dependent nonlinearity in \eqref{equ:ex_2}.
+In many practical applications, such nonlinearities (and, more generally, state-dependent disturbances) are a priori unknown or difficult to model accurately.
+In such cases, a viable approach to improving performance is safe online learning.
+Since safe $Q$-learning (Section~\ref{sec:SOL_Q}) has been demonstrated on multiple occasions, including \cite{li2021robust,li2021safereinforcementlearningusing}, we focus here on illustrating the newly proposed safe data-driven Koopman control method in Section~\ref{sec:SOL_K}.

-Inspired by the approach to selecting observables based on higher-order derivatives of nonlinear dynamics proposed in~\cite{mamakoukas2021derivative}, for system \eqref{equ:ex_1} with nonlinearity \eqref{equ:ex_2}, we consider the following set of observables:
+Inspired by the observable-selection approach based on higher-order derivatives of nonlinear dynamics in~\cite{mamakoukas2021derivative}, for system \eqref{equ:ex_1}--\eqref{equ:ex_2} we choose the following observables: